fluidskateboards/programs/README.md

 05/25/2026 Was able to secure an interview with Jersey Mike's today.
 There is no set date at the moment, and it is better than nothing.

 05/27/2026 Went to psychodrama and DBT today.
 Sent some emails and downloaded a video.

+06/11/2026 Went to DBT today, had a therapy session and executive functioning session.
+Played basketball.